 Let’s start with a story.
-Rocky is “the man.”
-You’ve met few students like him.
-He has great potential as a student leader.
+Rocky is the man.
+You’ve met few people like him.
+He has great potential as a leader.
 He is truly seeking to grow in his faith and has a strong desire to influence others.
-He is socially adept and well liked.
-This kind of key leader only comes along once every few years.
+He is socially adept and well-liked.

 Despite his leadership capabilities, Rocky has one seemingly minor problem.
-It’s really a bad habit that he can’t shake—Rocky is addicted to Charms Blow-Pops.
-While it started as a harmless pleasure, his habit is starting to extract a toll on his life.
+It’s really a bad habit that he can’t shake.
+Rocky is addicted to Charms Blow-Pops.
+While it started as a harmless pleasure, his habit is starting to exact a toll on his life.
 The cost of eating two-dozen Blow-Pops a day is adding up.
-A trip to the dentist reveals six cavities, which are not only painful, but expensive.
+A trip to the dentist reveals six cavities, which are not only painful but expensive.

-David prayed, “Keep your servant also from willful sins; may they not rule over me” (Psalm 19:13).
+In the Psalms, King David prayed, “Keep your servant also from willful sins; may they not rule over me” (Psalm 19:13, NIV).

-Unfortunately, this tongue-and-cheek story about Rocky illustrates an all too real experience for sincere believers.
-Like Rocky, many seeking Christ are frustrated, disillusioned and perilously close to despair because they are lumped up by habitual sins “that rule over them.”
-And often these areas are kept hidden because of the fear of judgment and rejection.
+Unfortunately, this tongue-in-cheek story about Rocky illustrates an all-too-real experience for sincere believers.
+Like Rocky, many seeking Christ are frustrated, disillusioned and perilously close to despair because they are burdened by habitual sins that “rule over them.”
+And often these sins are kept hidden because of the fear of judgment and rejection.

 Let’s step back and use Rocky’s experience as an example.
 Rocky’s got a problem.
-In this case, his Blow-Pops represent an area of a person’s life where one has lost control and feels a sense of powerlessness, defeat or unmanageability.
+In this case, his Blow-Pops represent an area of a person’s life where he has lost control and feels a sense of powerlessness and defeat.
 Hebrews 12:1-2 offers us some insight here.
-In light of the great cloud of witnesses and those who have demonstrated exemplary faith in the past, the author exhorts his readers to “throw off everything that hinders and the sin that so easily entangles.”
+In light of “the great cloud of witnesses” — those who have demonstrated exemplary faith in the past, the author exhorts his readers to “throw off everything that hinders and the sin that so easily entangles” (NIV).

-Let’s look at one’s Blow-Pops through this grid.
-Sometimes a person’s Blow-Pop is an obvious manifestation of sin (the sin that so easily entangles)— lust, using pornography, alcohol and drug abuse, fits of rage, lying, gossiping.
-Other times it’s a little less obvious (that which hinders)—dependency relationships, addiction to work or academic success, use of movies, video games, or soaps, food addiction, sports, online chatting, etc.
+Let’s look at Blow-Pops through this grid.
+Sometimes a person’s Blow-Pop is an obvious manifestation of the sin “that so easily entangles” — lust, pornography use, alcohol and drug abuse, fits of rage, lying, gossiping.
+Other times it’s a little less obvious — “everything that hinders,” like dependent relationships, addiction to work or academic success, consumption of time by movies, video games or TV shows, food addiction, sports obsession, internet use, and so on.

 Regardless of the form of the destructiveness, several common characteristics are often true of people struggling with habitual sin.
 First, there is a sincere desire to stop but an inability to do so despite their best efforts.
-They feel trapped in the behavior.
-Think about it in terms of addiction: they are powerless to stop the controlling behavior.
+They feel trapped in their behavior.
+Think about it in terms of addiction: addicts feel powerless to stop the controlling behavior.

-Second, the sin and extent of the destructiveness of the behavior remains in the dark.
-Consequently they experiences tremendous shame and guilt.
+Second, the sin and the extent of its destructiveness remain in the dark.
+Consequently, they experience tremendous shame and guilt.
 It begins to define their walk with Christ and becomes THE ISSUE of their lives.

 Third, there may be a Jekyll and Hyde quality to their lives.
-When the behavior and sin pattern kicks in, they become someone else.
-In addition, they may do really well in achieving victory and then have a sudden slip or relapse seemingly out of nowhere.
+When the pattern of behavior kicks in, they become someone else.
+In addition, they may do really well in achieving victory and then have a sudden slip or relapse, seemingly out of nowhere.

-Fourth, the behavior almost always isolates people from true relationship.
-And, both the cause and the solution of the behavior has, at its root, a relational component.
-Thus the solution has to focus on the relational and not just the moral.
-But, more about that later.
+Fourth, the behavior almost always isolates people from true relationships.
+And both the cause and the solution of the behavior have, at their roots, a relational component.
+Thus, the solution has to focus on the relational and not just the moral.
+But more on that later.

-Finally, acting out the habitual sin has an idolatrous dynamic to it.
+Finally, acting out the habitual sin has an idolatrous aspect to it.
 Whatever they use in seeking to get their needs met is taking the place of God in their lives.

-The following are some principles for us to apply as God makes a way for us to move into people’s lives and join them on their journey.
-For these principles to work, it is assumed that the person in view here— the grower—has a desire to change.
+The following are some principles for us to apply as God makes a way for us to move into people’s lives and join them on their journeys.
+For these principles to work, it is assumed that the person in view here has a desire to change.
 Many aren’t convinced that what they are doing is sin or that their seemingly innocent habit is becoming a destructive force in their lives.
-We can love those folks, be available to them, share our own story with them, but God needs to work in their heart before they are ready to do the hard work necessary to truly change.
+We can love those folks, be available to them, share our own stories with them, but God needs to work in their hearts before they are ready to do the hard work necessary to truly change.
 There is a saying in Alcoholics Anonymous that fits here: “Half measures availed us nothing.”

 However, in this context, we’re talking about people who truly want to change.
 They are sick and tired of being strangled and suffocated by habitual sin.
 They have tried to be free but have not found lasting answers.
 It is to these people we have the privilege of offering hope.